SharePoint/sp-dev-docs/docs/spfx/integrate-with-teams-introduction.md

 There are following benefits on using SharePoint Framework as the platform for your Microsoft Teams tabs:

-- Development model is similar as for SharePoint Framework web parts
+- Development model is similar as for SharePoint Framework web parts.
-- Technically any web part can be exposed as a tab in the Microsoft
+- Technically any web part can be exposed as a tab in Microsoft Teams.
-- You have difference scoping options on exposing your custom tab as a web part and tab in your tenant
+- You have different scoping options on exposing your custom tab as a web part and tab in your tenant.
 - Your tab will be executed in the context of the underlaying SharePoint site behind of the specific team.
 This means that you can take advantage of any SharePoint specific APIs or functionalities in your web part.

 > [!IMPORTANT]